 History Hunters is a fully subsidized field trip program for Philadelphia School District 4th and 5th grade classrooms.
 This innovative literacy-based program allows students to “hunt” for history by taking part in a variety of hands-on activities and experiences that bring history to life.
 As “investigative reporters” on assignment, students gather facts and sketches from their visits for follow-up writing in the classroom.

-History Hunters has been an incredibly successful educational program for over ten years.
+History Hunters has been an incredibly successful educational program for nearly twenty years.
 During that time, we have worked hard to reach out to our community.
-Stenton and its partners are in a difficult area of Philadelphia and History Hunters is directed at underserved students in Germantown, Nicetown, Logan and North Philadelphia.
-Over 15,000 students have been served by the History Hunters Youth Reporter Program, gaining the opportunity to visit these historic and cultural institutions right in their own neighborhoods.
-Through these trips, students take away important reading, writing and critical thinking skills and have the chance to contemplate big and broad ideas that will profoundly influence their lives.
+Stenton and its partners are in a difficult area of Philadelphia and History Hunters is directed at underserved students in Germantown, Nicetown, Logan, and North Philadelphia.
+Over 45,000 students have been served by the History Hunters Youth Reporter Program, gaining the opportunity to visit these historic and cultural institutions right in their own neighborhoods.
+Through these trips, students take away important reading, writing, and critical thinking skills and have the chance to contemplate big and broad ideas that will profoundly influence their lives.

 The Pennsylvania Abolition Society